 - Insurance & real estate agents

-Thimble does not offer professional liability insurance in the states of Washington, Colorado, Illinois, New York, Massachusetts, and Rhode Island.
+Thimble does not offer professional liability insurance in the states of Washington, Colorado, Illinois, New York, and Massachusetts.

 Thimble offers on-demand liability insurance for drone operators through its Verifly iPhone and Android app.
 Just enter the location where you plan to fly and use a drone that meets your policy’s weight limit.
 Thimble offers one-, four-, and eight-hour policies and $10 million in liability coverage underwritten by Global Aerospace, Inc.